robtweed/ewdGateway/README.md

  gateway technology is required.
 The ewdGateway module automatically makes child_process connections to your GT.M or Cach&#233; database, the number of connections being determined by the poolSize that you specify.

+For further details about the EWD web application framework for GT.M and Cach&#233;, see [http://www.mgateway.com/ewd.html](http://www.mgateway.com/ewd.html)

 ##  Using ewdGateway

 Node.js should be installed on the same physical server as a GT.M or Cach&#233; database.